CalConnect/DEVGUIDE/_pages/iMIP/iMIPBest-Practices.md

 ## Best Practices

-Email messages may have more than a single iCalendar file attached, particular in the case of PUBLISH/REFRESH/ADD where a calendar file is being broadcast.
+Email messages may have more than a single iCalendar file attached, particularly in the case of PUBLISH/REFRESH/ADD where a calendar file is being broadcast.
 As a processor of iMIP messages you may care about these things, but as a generator the best practice is to only attach a single iMIP file to each email.